matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 helm install tyk-mongo bitnami/mongodb --version {HELM_CHART_VERSION} --set "replicaSet.enabled=true" -n tyk
 ```

-(follow notes from the installation output to get connection details and update them in `values.yaml` file)
+Follow notes from the installation output to get connection details and update them in the `values.yaml` file.

 NOTE: [Here is](https://tyk.io/docs/planning-for-production/database-settings/) list of supported MongoDB versions.
 Please make sure you are installing mongo helm chart that matches these version.